garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 ## Discover and connect Pi to Target
 It is important to always use `sudo` when running these iSCSI commands.
-Some of the commands will work without sudo but the records, status, and database of current connections is stored on a per user basis, so when you switch between root and pi the results are different.
+Some of the commands will work without sudo but the records, status, and database of current connections is stored on a per-user basis, so when you switch between root and pi the results are different.

 Install open-iscsi.
 ```